-Today about 4,000 people are still trudging through their lives in the township of Paldiski, about an hour's walk from the remains of the original coastal complex.
-The people there live in nice buildings like this:
+Today about 4,000 people are still struggling on with their lives in the township of Paldiski, about an hour's walk from the remains of the original coastal complex.
+The people there live in nice buildings like this…

 Inside it was boring.

 "Though clearly a previous visitor found the experience jaw-dropping," I said to Agni.
 She didn't laugh.

 Whilst we were in the old canteen, Agni pretended to serve me lunch.
 The experience took me right back to the innocence of my school days.
 Suddenly I was my ten-year-old self again, rubbing up against a cushion in a funny way as that interesting cartoon woman waltzed around in Who Framed Roger Rabbit?
 We'd only just met, but it seemed that me and Agni were bonding fast.